alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- At the present time, I have been learning more about CRUD.
+- I have been learning more about CRUD.
 ##
 ### Conect with me:
 <div>